-Kevin O’Brien begins his third year as the head coach of the Lipscomb women’s soccer program after being named to the post in February 2012.
+Kevin O’Brien begins his sixth year as the head coach of the Lipscomb women’s soccer program after being named to the post in February 2012.
 O’Brien is the third women’s coach of the NCAA Division I era at Lipscomb.

 This is O’Brien’s first head coaching job.
 He had been the associate head coach and recruiting coordinator of the men’s soccer program at Davidson College since 2009 and has shown to be not only a strong coach, but savvy recruiter as well.
 He assembled a top-notch recruiting class in 2011, including three players ranked in the top 150 nationally by College Soccer News.

 On the field, O’Brien was part of Davidson’s staff that led the Wildcats to upset three top-25 programs in the past three seasons, including a victory against the National Champion North Carolina Tar Heels last season.
 Both the 2009 and 2010 squads were ranked in the National Top 25 at one point in their respective seasons.